 How to Win Friends and Influence People by Dale Carnegie

 Dale Carnegie’s New York Times bestseller How to Win Friends and Influencers has sold more than 30 million copies worldwide since it was first published in 1936.
-Although it is the oldest book on the list, it is one of the most popular business books, time.
+Although it is the oldest book on the list, it is one of the most popular business books.

-As a manager, you need to sell ideas and business changes to your team members.
+As a manager, you must sell ideas and business changes to your team members.
 Carnegie teaches you a simple yet effective technique based on good habits to communicate with people and get others to your way of thinking without breaking ties.

 Best Business Books for Starting and Scaling a Business

-Starting and growing a business is no small feat, and your journey is sure to be exciting.
+Starting and growing a business is no small feat, and your journey will be exciting.

 Here are the best business books for navigating capital, starting a business, and growing to success.